netobserv/netobserv-ebpf-agent/docs/config.md

 * `ENABLE_PCA` (default: `false` disabled).
 If `true` enables Packet Capture Agent.
 * `PCA_FILTER` (default: `none`).
 Works only when `ENABLE_PCA` is set.
 Accepted format <protocol,portnumber>.
 Example `PCA_FILTER=tcp,22`.
+* `PCA_SERVER_PORT` (default: 0).
+Works only when `ENABLE_PCA` is set.
+Agent opens PCA Server at this port.
+A collector can connect to it and recieve filtered packets as pcap stream.
+The filter is set using `PCA_FILTER`.
 ## Development-only variables

 The following configuration variables are mostly used for development and fine-grained debugging,